agileware/civicrm-end-user-guide/docs/events/manual-event-registration.md

 amount less than the event fees, then make one or more additional payments later on until the fee is paid in full.

-During the manual registration you enter the the amount actually being paid at this time in the **Amount** field in the Payment Information section and set the **Participant Status** field to Partially paid.
+During the manual registration you enter the amount actually being paid at this time in the **Amount** field in the Payment Information section and set the **Participant Status** field to Partially paid.